simpleledger/slpjs/readme.md

 ## SEND - Send tokens from 2-of-2 multisig (P2SH)

 This example shows the general workflow for sending tokens from a P2SH multisig address.
+Also see the [TypeScript example](examples/9-send-token-p2sh-multisig.ts).
 Electron Cash SLP edition [3.4.13](https://simpleledger.cash/project/electron-cash-slp-edition/) is compatible with signing the partially signed transactions generated from this example by using the `insert_input_values_for_EC_signers` helper method.

 ```js
 // Install BITBOX-SDK v8.1+ for blockchain access